AHartTN/Hartonomous-Sandbox/docs/rewrite-guide/QUICK-REFERENCE.md

 ## The One-Sentence Summary

-**Hartonomous replaces traditional vector-based AI with computational geometry, using SQL Server spatial R-Tree indexes for O(log N) semantic search and storing model weights as queryable GEOMETRY.**
+**Hartonomous is an autonomous geometric reasoning system with self-improvement (OODA loop), cross-modal synthesis, reasoning frameworks (Chain/Tree of Thought, Reflexion), behavioral analysis, and cryptographic provenance - all running on SQL Server spatial indexes instead of traditional neural networks.**

 ## Five Core Truths